ericnbello/entertainment-web-app/README.md

 - Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
 - Add/Remove bookmarks from all movies and TV series
 - Search for relevant shows on all pages
+- Login as a user to access video content pages

 ### Screenshot